mklilley/mklilley.github.io/content/posts/fusor-star-mode/index.md

 author = "Matt Lilley"
 title = "Fusor - Star mode"
 date = "2014-08-04"
-description = "Understanding if enhanced electrostatic fusion is possible" tags = [
+description = "One of the original concepts for a fusion reactor involved the use of electric fields from spherical charged wire grids- something now known as a Fusor" subtitle="Understanding if enhanced electrostatic fusion is possible" tags = [
     "science"
 ]